Abscess, Open Wound Under Flange

 Reply to morganbrooksmail

-If not a fistula is it?
+If not a fistula, is it?
 That happens.
 Ask about this.
-Serious stuff going on if there's an open would.
+Serious stuff going on if there's an open wound.
 Agree with everyone above.
 Get it checked.
 Advise us.
 Keep us posted.

 morganbrooksmail

-I don't think it's a fistula - there's no discharge except the pus which is a pretty neutral colour and the skin around it seems healthy.
-I will definitely ask though.
-Personally I think it was just an infected follicle that got worse because it's in a moist, covered area - I'm prone to those in other areas as well, just never had one under my wafer before.
+I don't think it's a fistula - there's no discharge except the pus, which is a pretty neutral color, and the skin around it seems healthy.
+I will definitely ask, though.
+Personally, I think it was just an infected follicle that got worse because it's in a moist, covered area - I'm prone to those in other areas as well, just never had one under my wafer before.

 IGGIE

-I hope you have had that seen too by now.
-IGGIE
+I hope you have seen that too by now.
+Iggie

 Kimmy050263